Discovery and Creation of

 6. Developing linguistic skills and vocabulary in the local language

 2. Developing vocabulary in local language

-3. Creating cultural encounters within an intercultural community
+3. Creating cultural encounters within an intercultural group

 - Colorful spices and grains

 - Small plastic or glass containers